 Having judged the empire about as large as was logistically manageable Augustus saw to it that it should be bordered by natural barriers where possible and military effort was aimed as securing such borders.
 He also saw to ensuring peace and justice within the provinces, taking personal interest in those which were most difficult to manage.
 It is notable that the doors to the temple of Janus on the Capitol were shut three times during the reign of Emperor Augustus (they were open only when Rome was at war).
 In the previous seven hundred years they had only been shut twice.
 Under this aspect this period came to be known as the era of the “Pax Romana”.

-It was during one of these periods of peace that Jesus Christ was born in far away Judaea, he was crucified during the reign of Augustus’s successor Emperor Tiberius.
-It is ironic that the early Christian church was to play such a fundamental role in destroying the ancient Roman moral and social structure which emperor Augustus was to place so much energy into reviving.
+Jesus Christ was born in far away Judaea under Emperor Augustus and later died during the reign of Augustus’s successor Emperor Tiberius.
+Though it required some 300 years to play out it is ironic that the early Christian church was to play such a fundamental role in destroying the ancient Roman moral and social structure which emperor Augustus was to place so much energy into reviving.

 Emperor Augustus rebuilds ancient Rome and its society